-Are you looking for things to do at home during these strange and stressful times?
+Are you looking for some inspiration for things to do at home?

-But what to do at home for that long?
-How do we keep ourselves entertained, stay healthy and stay positive?
+How do we keep ourselves entertained at home, stay healthy and stay positive?

-Together with friends and other bloggers, I created this long list of things to do at home to make the most of this unfortunate situation.
+Together with friends and other bloggers, I created this long list of things to do at home to give you a list of fun, useful and productive ideas.

 1. Read Books